-Information in the following table does not give effect to our anticipated use of the proceeds we will receive from this offering.
+The following table sets forth our cash and cash equivalents and our capitalization as of July 30, 2005.
 You should read this information together with the sections of this prospectus entitled "Selected Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the financial statements and related notes appearing elsewhere in this prospectus.

-As of Janu ıary 29, 20 05
+As of

-Actual As Adjusted
+July 30, 2005 (Dollars in thousands,

-(Doll ars in thousands s, except per share data)
+Cash and cash equivalents except per share data) \$ 17,844

-Cash and cash equivalents \$ 1,026 \$ 30,714
+Cash and Cash Equivations Ψ17,044

-Long-term debt(1) \$ \$
+Long-term debt(1) \$ -

 Shareholders' equity(2)

 Preferred stock, no par value per share, 20,000,000 shares authorized, none issued and

-outstanding actual; 20,000,000 shares authorized, none issued and outstanding as adjusted
+outstanding

-Common stock, no par value per share, 50,000,000 shares authorized, 11,305,261 shares issued and outstanding actual; 50,000,000 shares authorized, 13,180,261 shares issued and
+Common stock, no par value per share, 50,000,000 shares authorized, 13,457,330 shares

-outstanding as adjusted 44 29,732
+issued and outstanding 32,460

-Employee stock options 95 95
+Employee stock options 177

-Retained earnings 25,808 25,808
+Retained earnings 26,616

-Receivable from parent (148) (148)

-Total shareholders' equity 25,799 55,487
+Total shareholders' equity 59,253

-Total capitalization(1) \$ 25,799 \$ 55,487
+Total capitalization(1) \$ 59,253

-- All of the indebtedness outstanding under our \$20.0 million revolving credit facility is classified as short-term debt.
-As of January 29, 2005, we had no short-term debt, and \$671,000 of letters of credit, outstanding under our revolving credit facility.
+- (1) All of the indebtedness outstanding under our \$20.0 million revolving credit facility is classified as short-term debt.
+As of July 30, 2005, we had no short-term debt, and \$1,568,000 of letters of credit, outstanding under our revolving credit facility.
 See note 5 to our financial statements included elsewhere in this prospectus.
 In addition, we have substantial obligations under operating leases which are not reflected in the above table.
-See note 9 to our financial statements appearing elsewhere in this prospectus for information as to our obligations under operating leases. - (2) The outstanding share information in the table above excludes: - 1,855,397 shares issuable upon exercise of outstanding options with a weighted average exercise price of \$3.54 per share; - an aggregate of 3,307,297 additional shares available for future awards under our 2004 Option Plan; and - an aggregate of 3,425,000 additional shares that will be initially available for future awards under our 2005 Incentive Plan and our Stock Purchase Plan, plus scheduled annual increases and other potential increases in the number of shares reserved for issuance under the 2005 Incentive Plan.
+See note 9 to our financial statements appearing elsewhere in this prospectus for information as to our obligations under operating leases. - (2) The outstanding share information in the table above excludes: 1,578,327 shares issuable upon exercise of outstanding options with a weighted average exercise price of \$3.87 per share and an aggregate of 3,425,000 additional shares available for future awards under our 2005 Incentive Plan and our Stock Purchase Plan, plus scheduled annual increases and other potential increases in the number of shares available for issuance under our 2005 Incentive Plan.
+During the period from July 31, 2005 through October 1, 2005, we issued a total of 153,997 shares of our common stock upon the exercise of outstanding stock options mentioned in the previous sentence.